-Every artist must paint.
-Every songwriter must make music.
-Every author must write.
-Every builder must build.
+Every artist must paint, every songwriter must make music, every author must write, and every builder must build.
+(See this article why I think every worship leader should write songs.)
 These things bring us joy, and we want to share them with the world.
 But there are some works of art, some songs, sculptures, poems, or even blog articles that we make and we look at with uncertainty as our finger hovers over the share button.
 “What are people going to think?
-What if nobody likes it?
+And what if nobody likes it?
 What if people think I’m weird?”

 As someone who writes songs, articles, and books, I have wrestled with these same questions many times.
 I have written hundreds of songs that have never been heard by anyone other than me, and they never will.
 Heck, I may never even post this article I’m writing right now.
 But there are some songs and writings that I will share.